speudusa/intro-to-programming-csharp-wiki/Grading-and-Student-Progress.md

 Early in the class student work is stored in *repl.it*, while later in the class *github repositories* are used.

-1. Exercise Solutions: These are at home practice and are reviewed but **NOT graded**.
+1. Exercise Solutions: These are in class practice and are reviewed but **NOT graded**.
 1. Studio Solutions: In class practice that is reviewed but **NOT graded**.
 1. Graded Assignment Solutions: At home work that **is graded**.